abgoyal/ShellToolsApplet/README.md

     - The entries in tools.json.in are bash scripts.
 Its a lot simpler to process them in Bash.
       There is no way to read output of a spawned bash script from inside an applet right now.
-Also, even if there were a way, it would require syncronous spawning, which would be dangerous in this context.
+Also, even if there were a way, it would require synchronous spawning, which would be dangerous in this context.
     - By spawning a single processing script (`processTools.sh`) in the background, we take it out of the applet critical path, thus reducing chances of taking down/blocking/slowing the applet or Cinnamon itself.
     - `processTools.sh` itself can be edited while developing, without having to reload the applet.
 The applet will just call the new version